Pylons/pyramid/docs/narr/urldispatch.rst

-More commonly, you will not use any ``add_view`` statements in your project's "setup" code, instead only using ``add_route`` statements using a :term:`scan` for to associate view callables with routes.
+More commonly, you will not use any ``add_view`` statements in your project's "setup" code, instead only using ``add_route`` statements using a :term:`scan` to associate view callables with routes.
 For example, if this is a portion of your project's ``__init__.py``::

    config.add_route('myroute', '/prefix/{one}/{two}')